msbey-cyber/IAM-Labs/README.md

 2. Confirm Chris Green was restored by checking All users to verify.
 ![descriptive alt text](./42.png)

-# 🧩 Exercise 6 – Assign a Windows 10/11 License
+# 🧩 Exercise 6 – Assign a Microsoft Entra ID P2 License

 ### **Task 1 – Locate an Unlicensed User**
 1. Search for Jane Smith → open profile and verify No license assigned.